 Immediately adjacent to the church is a small building affectionately known as "The Old Schoolroom" - indeed that it exactly what it was .
 Constructed in 1836, it served as a school for many local families until it was closed in 1956 and tuition was combined with St Helen' School in Abbotsham.
 A recent reunion held within this building resulted in nearly 90 people including former pupils and their families and friends attending, and the building is regularly used today for craft meetings, private parties, and the like.
 Renovation of the building is ongoing, with a new roof and windows already sympathetically replaced.

-The Alwington Village Hall is a larger venue, constructed in 1933, and whilst not so attractive in appearance or location, it is more functional for larger events, including skittles, dancing classes, concerts, quiz evenings, horticultural shows and the like.
+Alwington Village Hall was constructed in 1933 and it is ideal venue for events such as skittles, dancing classes, concerts, quiz evenings, horticultural shows and the like.
 The hall is also available to hire to the general public.